JUSTICE SOCIETY OF AMERICA

 Batman #45 (Feb./March 1948)

 After one of his spare Superman costumes is stolen from a hidden closet in his

 apartment, Clark Kent enlists Bruce Wayne's help in preventing gangster Biggie Conroy from discovering Clark's secret identity.

 NOTES: This story aired on the Superman radio series from March 10 through April 1, 1948.
+It may have been written by Ben Peter Freeman, who later wrote an episode of the Adventures of Superman TV series (aired Dec.
+12, 1952) with the same title and premise.
+The TV version, which did not include Bruce Wayne, had a somewhat different plot with a significantly different ending.
+(That episode may have been more directly based on a half-hour radio version of this story that aired on Jan.
+16, 1951, recordings of which are not known to survive.)
 In the radio series, Clark Kent lives in the Maple Crest Apartments.
 In the comic books, his apartment was at 344 Clinton Street, Apartment 3-B while on television he lived in Apartment 5-H of the Standish Arms Apartments.

 Superman radio (March–April 1948)